Intervention: Help a loved one overcome addiction

 An intervention usually includes the following steps:

 - Make notes on what to say.
-Each member of the intervention team describes specific incidents where the addiction caused problems, such as emotional or financial issues.
-Discuss the toll of your loved one's behavior while still expressing care and the expectation that your loved one can change.
+Each team member describes specific incidents where the addiction caused problems, such as emotional or financial issues.
+Discuss the toll of your loved one's behavior while still expressing care and the expectation that he or she can change.
 Your loved one can't argue with facts or with your emotional response to the problem.
-For example begin by saying "I was upset and hurt when you drank…"
+For example begin by saying "I was upset and hurt when you drank …"

 - Follow up.
 Involving a spouse, family members or others is critical to help someone with an addiction stay in treatment and avoid relapsing.
 This can include changing patterns of everyday living to make it easier to avoid destructive behavior, offering to participate in counseling with your loved one, seeking your own therapist and recovery support, and knowing what to do if relapse occurs.